starfishneuroscience/splot/README.md

 ## Changelog:
 - PR #17:
+    - Add option to plot with time as x axis
         - Add usec timestamps to all messages
-    - Add option to save timestamps (or not)
         - Rework internal representation of data to use ringbuffer as numpy structured array
         - Change UI dtype representation such that all fields in numpy dtype are scalars
+    - Add option to save timestamps (or not)
     - In binary mode, do not include delimiter byte in dtype, nor save it
 - PR #14:
     - Changing data formats didn't work while connected, but works now.